panwarnaveen9/View-Module-for-Cartaro-GSOC2014/User-Guide.md

 ***

-**Example** - I am using entire world's country capitals location as geometry which is available by default with Cartaro distribution.
+**Example** - I am using entire world's country capitals location as geometric field which is available by default with Cartaro distribution.

 * **Step 1** - Adding new view
  * Go to Administration -> structure -> Views Click on **Add new view**
  * Fill the detail as given in screenshot.
- * Enter view name, Select Content type: Capital, Click on "Save and Exit"
+ * Enter view name, Select Content type: **Capital**, Click on "Save and Exit"
 ![Step 1](http://lsi.iiit.ac.in/naveen.panwar/GSoC-2014/User_Guide/Step0.png)

 * **Step 2** - Edit view
- * Go to Administration -> structure -> Views Click on **Edit** in front respective view name(capitals)
+ * Go to Administration -> Structure -> Views Click on **Edit** in front of respective view name(capitals).
 ![Step 2](http://lsi.iiit.ac.in/naveen.panwar/GSoC-2014/User_Guide/Step2.png)

 * **Step 3** - Adding spatial filter